 His projects have been on AIA, Contemporary Forum and Spirit of the Senses home tours, showcased on Dwell, Archdaily, Architizer websites and Arizona Republic, Inside-Outside publications.
 He has given talks about his work and travelogue at institutions of US and India such as University of Arizona, Arizona State University, Phoenix Art Museum, National Institute of Design, India and FEED Forum, PVP College of Architecture, India.

 He was brought up influenced by the great works of Le Corbusier and Louis Kahn in Ahmedabad, India, such as Mill Owners Association, Sanskar Museum, Villa Shodhan and Villa Sarabhai by Corbusier and Indian Institute of Management that played a pivotal role in his upbringing.

 He is passionate about meaningful work in Architecture that is responsible, sustainable, poetic and phenomenological.

-In his works, honesty of expression along with tectonics, dimensions of phenomenology, metaphysics and poetics are at core that add a sense of meaning to his Architecture and play a pivotal role in captivating the human psyche.
-He strives to transcend the phenomena of Form and Function and to go beyond into the realms of Architectural Will to perceive the needs of Space in the Time.
+In his works, honesty of expression along with tectonics, dimensions of phenomenology, metaphysics and poetics are at the core that add a sense of meaning to his Architecture and play a pivotal role in captivating the human psyche.
+He strives to transcend the phenomena of Form and Function and to go beyond into the realms of Architectural Will.
 He believes that, Form is a wrapper of Space within Space.
 Space itself being formless is then potent to manifest into infinite forms using elements such as earth, water, fire and air.

 He finds, Architecture today has been seriously compromised by many factors that are apparent in Prof. Juhani Pallasmaa’s quote below: